 If DSHS staff choose not to commute on the ferry immediately following their regular ferry, they will be ineligible for the two (2) hours of paid time.

 This MOU will expire on March 31, 2021.
 This MOU is not precedent setting.

+For the Employer For the Union

+/s/ /s/

-/s/ Gina L. Comeau, OFM/SHR Labor Negotiator
+Gina L. Comeau, OFM/SHR Jenny Ho, WFSE

-/s/ Jenny Ho, WFSE Director of Advocacy
+Labor Negotiator Director of Advocacy